Epoxy Flooring Thickness: Everything You Need To Know

 Thin epoxy coatings are mostly used low traffic areas that face minimal adversities.
 This mainly includes residential spaces like living rooms, kitchens, hallways, etc. Most countertops also use thin coatings.
 They have enough strength to handle adversities and still be very durable in these types of spaces.

-Thin coatings can also be used in industrial and commerical spaces when you already have a strong flooring system underneath.
+Thin coatings can also be used in industrial and commercial spaces when you already have a strong flooring system underneath.
 In that case, many people use thin epoxy coatings mainly to make the floor attractive and easy to clean.
 They can also be used in electronic centers that need anti-static coating on their floors.

 Application Areas Of Thick Epoxy Coatings